These homemade Tropical Fruit Roll-Ups are an easy healthy snack. Made in a dehydrator.

 - Mix all ingredients in a food processor.
 Spread mixture on a teflon lined dehydrator tray.
 Spread it about ⅛" to ¼", but make sure you can't see through it.
 If it's too thin it will have holes in it.

-- Dehydrate at 110° for 8 - 12 hours.
+- Dehydrate at 110°F for 8 - 12 hours.
 The fruit leather is done when it's completely dry and slightly sticky to the touch.
 Use a butter knife to lift the fruit leather off the sheet.
-You should be able to peel it off the teflon sheet easily.
+You should be able to peel it off the Teflon sheet easily.

-- If desired, you can cut parchment paper the same size as the fruit roll-ups to roll them in.
+- Slice into 1" strips.
+If desired, you can cut parchment paper the same size as the fruit roll-ups to roll them in.

 Nutrition